urishitapandita/Movies-website/README.md

 # Movies-website

-A website built using HTML,CSS and JavaScript , where you can watch free online movies and trailers.
+A website built using HTML,CSS and JavaScript.
+Here you can watch free online movies and trailers.

 # Screenshots